cmars/ormesh/README.md

 end-to-end encryption, authenticated nodes), but it's not _mesh networking_ as conventionally defined.

-ormesh is not intended for operating unauthenticated anonymous hidden services, nor is it intended for low-latency, high bandwidth applications.
+ormesh is not intended for operating unauthenticated anonymous hidden services.

-ormesh doesn't support IPv6.
+Some measure of anonymity is an interesting side-effect of building on Tor, but it is not a primary goal for ormesh.
+Future releases may provide the option to reduce circuit length for improved network performance.

+Low-latency, high bandwidth applications will probably not perform well over Tor.

+Also keep in mind that Tor only supports TCP.

 # Configuring